An Historical Tour of London Via the British Version of the Monopoly Board Game- a 21st Century View

 Numerous war memorials stand along Whitehall, most famously the Cenotaph (pictured above), where wreaths of poppies are laid every November on Remembrance Sunday.
 Originally a temporary monument stood here, but the public demanded a permanent structure and Edwyn Lutyens designed the portland stone monument.

 The street is named after the palace that stood here until the 17th century, of which only the Banqueting House still remains, the earliest renaissance building in Britain.
 It was in the grounds of the Banqueting House that Charles I was executed.
 Whitehall features the Horse Guards Parade, and tourists are often seen cooing over the horses.
 Only members of the royal family are allowed to ride through the arch into the parade.
 The Ministry of Defence is based in Whitehall, and the old Whitehall Theatre (now Trafalgar Studios) was famous for its comedies over the 20th century.
-As far as the Monopoly board goes, it is probably impossible to buy property on Whitehall nowadays, if it ever was in the first place.
+As far as the Monopoly board goes, it is probably impossible to buy residential property on Whitehall nowadays, if it ever was in the first place.

 Named after the Earl of Northumberland in the 17th century, Northumberland Avenue runs from the embankment to Trafalgar Square and features the Playhouse Theatre, where the Goons were broadcast from in the 1950's.